v0d1ch/cyclic/README.md

 #### Provide cyclic behaviour to you Sum ADTs

-- Example:
 Consider you have a following datatype

 ```
 data Days